aquilesC/aquiles.me/content/index.md

 ---
 title: My Corner of the Internet
 description: This is the place where I think and learn in public.
 From science to technology and the world.
-keywords: Aquiles, learning in public, digital garden
+keywords: Aquiles, Carattino, learning in public, digital garden
 ---
 ## Welcome to my corner of the internet
 [[This website is not a blog]] in the traditional sense.
 It is my attempt at [[learning in public]], and building [[a healthier internet]].
 You can learn more [[about me]], and the [[things I've done]].